One of the annoying issues that you may experience when you work with SharePoint Databases is

 In Some cases, Even if you rebuild the index, it would still recommend Rebuild!

-Honestly, the above steps are a headache, so I suggest to create a maintenance plan to perform rebuilding and recognizing index automatically.
+Honestly, the above steps are a headache, so I suggest to create a maintenance plan to perform rebuilding or recognizing index automatically.

 If the log file has never been backed up before. you must create two log backups to permit the Database Engine to truncate the log to the point of the last backup.